 No particular undergraduate degree or major is required for application to the MSAT program.
 However, the majority of applicants have degrees in fields in which the required pre-requisite courses may be taken as part of their degree plans such as kinesiology, exercise science, and exercise physiology.

 Observation hours can be acquired at any site or multiple sites that a BOC certified athletic trainer or Texas licensed athletic trainer is employed.
-If a prospective applicant is a Texas A&M student, they can complete the observational phase of the undergraduate student athletic trainer internship through Aggie Athletics.
+If a prospective applicant is a Kinesiology student at Texas A&M, they can acquire the observational hours through enrollment in ATTR 201, 202, 301 and 302.

 Admission into the the MSAT program is very competitive.
-We accept 16 students each year.
+Currently we accept 16 students each year.

 The applicant may take the required courses at any university as long as they are equivalent courses to what Texas A&M offers.
 Students are required to submit course descriptions and syllabi when they apply to the program to ensure that the courses do fulfill the program requirements.
 However, if unsure of the equivalency, applicants may email the course descriptions and syllabi to the program director in advance.